CKXT-DT: Digital television and high definition

-The same program content is duplicated on both subchannels.
+The same program content was duplicated on both subchannels.

-After the analogue television shutdown and digital conversion, which took place on August 31, 2011, CKXT-DT remained on channel 66 until its closedown at the end of October.
-Through the use of PSIP, digital television receivers would display CKXT-DT's virtual channel as 52.1.
+After the analog television shutdown and digital conversion, which took place on August 31, 2011, CKXT-DT remained on channel 66 until its closedown at the end of October.
+Digital television receivers would display CKXT-DT's virtual channel as 52.1.

 CKXT-DT-1 in Hamilton and CKXT-DT-2 London stayed on 15 and 19 respectively, following the transition until their closedowns.